-On or about April 29, 2020, ICE conducted a regular custody review for PetitionerBrown.
-Despite the ongoing COVID-19 pandemic, ICE appears to have determined that removal was likely in the reasonably foreseeable future on the basis of the final order of removal, ICE’s purported possession of a valid travel document.Brown Additionally, ICE will likely assert that a supposed charter flight to Somalia that is in the process of being planned for September.
-See Yusuf v.
-Barr, U.S. Attorney Objection; Yusuf v.
-Barr, Supplemental Declaration of William J. Robinson; Farah v.
-Meade, Declaration of Jose S. Sierra.BrownBrownBrownBrownBrownBrownBrownBrown
+On or about April 29, 2020, ICE conducted a 90-day custody review for Mr. Brown.
+Despite the ongoing COVID-19 pandemic, ICE appears to have determined that removal was likely in the reasonably foreseeable future on the basis of the final order of removal and ICE’s purported possession of a valid travel document.
+At that time, ICE had no tangible plans for a removal flight.
+Mr. Brown has not seen the travel document, nor does he have any evidence that it exists.

+On or about July 22, 2020, Mr. Brown completed an interview with ICE as a part of his 180-day review.
+Mr. Brown has not received a decision on this review but believes ICE will decide to continue his custody, as he is still detained.

+All official government sources Mr. Brown is aware of—including the United States Department of State—indicate that Somalia is currently not allowing international flights.
+While Kenya—likely the last stop for any removal flight before Mogadishu—has resumed international flights, its border with Somalia is closed.
+It is unclear to Mr. Brown how Respondents expect to execute his removal given Somalia’s measured response to the pandemic, or if the plans for a chartered flight in September are merely wishful thinking.

+If the flight is unable to return Mr. Brown to Somalia in September, Mr. Brown expects that ICE will continue to detain him in anticipation of another flight the following month or several months later, and, as the global health crisis persists, ICE will continue to push its flight plans back and detain Mr. Brown.
+Given the uncertainty about the removal flight plans, Mr. Brown is faced with indefinite and prolonged detention.

 The Supreme Court has held that it is presumptively reasonable for the government to detain a noncitizen with a final order of removal for six months or less.
 Zadvydas v.
 Davis, 533 U.S. 678, 701 (2001).
 “After this 6-month period, once the alien provides good reason to believe that there is no significant likelihood of removal in the reasonably foreseeable future, the Government must respond with evidence sufficient to rebut that showing.”
 Id. “[T]he habeas court must ask whether the detention in question exceeds a period reasonably necessary to secure removal.
 It should measure reasonableness primarily in terms of the statute's basic purpose, namely assuring the alien's presence at the moment of removal.
 Thus, if removal is not reasonably foreseeable, the court should hold continued detention unreasonable and no longer authorized by statute.”
 Id. at 699–700.